 The law does not allow unvaccinated children to be refused access to childcare.
 In very specific situations, temporary exclusion of a child may be considered.
 The GGD provides tailor-made advice to childcare centers about this.
 It is therefore important that it is known for each child whether or not he or she has been vaccinated and which vaccinations he or she has had.
-We ask you to let us know if your child has not been or will not be vaccinated in accordance with the national vaccination program.
+We ask you to let us know whether your child has been/will be vaccinated in accordance with the national vaccination program.
 However, you are not obliged to do so.
-We use this data (always without linking names, of course) to be able to inform the GGD in a timely manner in the event of an outbreak about any unvaccinated children and thus prevent further spread.
-If your child has not been vaccinated, and you provide this information, it will be recorded in your child's (digital) file.
+We use this data (always without linking names, of course) to inform the GGD in a timely manner in the event of an outbreak about any unvaccinated children and thus prevent further spread.
+If you provide this information, we will record whether and to what extent your child has been vaccinated on the intake form in your child's (digital) file.